Wally Hedrick: 1950s

 During the 1950s, Hedrick's efforts followed two main paths: painting and sculpture.
 More specifically, between 1952 and 1958, Hedrick begins his kinetic junk assemblages, beer can sculptures and 'Black Painting' series.
 Not only do Hedrick's junk kinetic beer can sculptures, now all lost or destroyed, possibly rank as the seminal "kinetic junk sculptures...made before Tinguely", but also, Hedrick is one of the first American artists to oppose US intervention in South Vietnam.

 Pre-conceptualist

 Some artists at the time considered Hedrick a 'pre-conceptualist': "Wally's mind, I think... is of primary significance in this way.
 I think he's much more a preconceptualist than perhaps any of the others... the paintings, and the objects that he created are really more expressions of an idea."
-Indeed, Marcel Duchamp "was one of Wally's greatest gods, always."
+Indeed, Marcel Duchamp had influence on Hendrick's work as he put it; "Well, I can't say that I knew about Duchamp.
+I knew about his work....And it always appealed to me and I probably am a Dadaist, but a left-wing Dadaist, you know."

 Korean War

 In 1951, during the Korean War, Hedrick was drafted into the United States Army against his will, escorted away by US Army MPs without even having the chance to call his parents.
 "Wally must have been a problem for them, though, because Wally didn't ever do military things quite the way they intended...you told Wally not to do it, that's what he would do.
 He was stationed in Korea until 1952.
 During this time, his paintings and assemblages shifted from neo-cubism to metaphysics to political subjects painted in a cartoonish style and dealing particularly with the escalation of the Vietnam War.